Skip to Content

 1. If a similar thing happens to you, the first thing to do is not to panic.

 2. The second is to try and stem the blood flow.
-You can do this by applying fresh yarrow leaf to the tip, or using another coagulant, like corn starch or soap.
+You can do this by applying fresh yarrow leaf to the tip, or using another coagulant, like blood stop powder, corn starch, or soap.

 3. Now apply a little pressure to the tip of the wing and stay calm – if you get stressed, so will your chicken, causing her blood pressure to go up and the bleeding to worsen.